davidrhoden/davidrhoden-basic-netlify/timeline/maximvs/maximus-austin-aug-14-2004.md

 ---
 title: MAXIMVS! went to Barton Springs in Austin.
 date: 2004-08-14T20:00:00.000Z
-summary: We didn't have a gig but we wanted to go anyway.
 excerpt: We didn't have a gig but we wanted to go anyway.
 category: timeline
 tags: